 Disadvantages of low inventory levels

 Maximum inventory levels are the ceiling amount of stock you should have on hand for each SKU.
-Anything more above that threshold is considered excess inventory and puts your brand at risk of accruing unnecessary overhead costs.
+Anything more above that threshold is considered excess inventory and introduces unnecessary inventory risks (like higher costs and waste).

 As such, your maximum inventory levels should be calculated before you place a purchase order (PO) to prevent over-ordering.